-When liver cells are damaged due to illness, injury, or medication, they release their stored ALT into the blood, increasing ALT blood levels [R].
+Healthy liver cells store most of your ALT, but small amounts are also found in the muscles and blood.
+When liver cells are damaged due to illness, injury, or medication, they release ALT, increasing its blood levels .

-Therefore, ALT blood levels (from here referred to simply as ALT levels) are interpreted as a marker for liver health: low levels typically indicate a healthy liver, while high levels suggest liver damage [R].
+Therefore, ALT blood levels are a marker of liver health: low levels typically indicate a healthy liver, while high levels suggest liver damage .

 - Assess liver health

 - Investigate symptoms of liver disease, such as abnormally yellow skin or eyes (jaundice), or pain in the upper-right section of the abdomen

 - Evaluate the effectiveness of a treatment for liver disease